nbonnet13880/VeeamBook/README.md

 # **Welcome on my VeeamBook Repositories**

-You can found script and tools used on my book Veeam
+You can found scripts and tools used on my book Veeam

 ## Script